cloudflare/cloudflare-docs/products/email-routing/src/content/postmaster.md

 # Postmaster

-On this page, you will find technical information about Email Routing and best practices, rules, guidelines, and troubleshooting tools related to Email Routing.
+This page contains technical information about Email Routing, along with best practices, rules, guidelines, and troubleshooting tools.

-This Postmaster page is especially helpful to the technical community and other email providers.
+This information is especially helpful to the technical community and other email providers.

 ## Limits